 Why it's good: It keeps your shoulders toned.
 We love that swapping your band for dumbbells will challenge your muscles in a slightly different way.
 Added bonus?
 You'll need strong shoulders when baby comes.

 How to do it: If you have a resistance band, place it around your back and under your armpits.
 Be sure you have a good amount of resistance with the band.
 Slowly reach your arms out and forward, then slowly bring them back.
 Repeat for 15 to 20 reps.
 You'll feel your chest and shoulders working.
-To take it up a notch, grab a light pair of dumbbells (1 to 3 pounds or two soup cans from your cupboard!).
+To take it up a notch, grab a light pair of dumbbells (one to three pounds or two soup cans from your cupboard!).
 With the same motion, face the palms of your hands facing the ceiling.
 Repeat 15 to 20 reps.

 Why it's good: This exercise strengthens your midsection and outer thigh during your first and second trimester.
-Some moms-to-be can do it during the 3rd trimester, too — just be sure it feels good on your midsection.
+Some moms-to-be can do it during the third trimester, too — just be sure it feels good on your midsection.
 If you start to feel pulling, skip it until after baby.

 Why it's good: Keep that booty firm with these butt lifts — they're great during your first and second trimester, but you may have to skip it during the third trimester, unless you still feel good on your back.
 Plus, as your pregnancy progresses, you may need to limit your range of motion.

 How to do it: Lying flat on your back, press your butt as high as you can go while still feeling good.
 Once in the air, do 10 to 20 small pulses, squeezing your glutes.
 Repeat for another one to three sets.